-We decided to take the water taxi from Venice Marco Polo Airport directly to Hotel Danieli.
+We decided to take the water taxi from Venice Marco Polo Airport parking directly to Danieli hotel Venice.
 It was just the five of us on the boat and we wanted to get to the hotel in a short period of time.

 Our water taxi dropped us off back at the entrance of the incredible Hotel Danieli.
 From the moment we walk through its revolving doors, we were transformed back in time to the beauty of a Renaissance palace.
 The architecture and the sculpted walls are a sight to see.
 The friendly hotel staff greeted us and escorted us to the reception area of the hotel to check-in.
 The lobby bar is spectacular with gorgeous furniture and chandeliers, and waiters in starched white coats, like the old days.

 The hotel has elevators that took us right up to our floor.
 It was a long walk through the hotel to our rooms, but that’s expected in an old-world hotel with charm and style.
 Our rooms had a balcony facing the Grand Canal waterway.
 The bathroom was enriched in marble with hanging bathrobes and slippers for our use.

 The best views of Venice are from Hotel Danieli’s roof top restaurant called Restaurant Terrazza Danieli.
 It’s charming rooftop restaurant which delivers delectable Mediterranean and Regional Cuisine.
 It’s fine dining experience is beautifully complemented by the captivating panoramas of the Grand Canal and the Lido.

 On the way to the restaurant one of the things that captured my attention were these beautifully colorful stain glass artwork on the windows outside the restaurant.